AdobeDocs/commerce-admin.en/help/catalog/product-price-tier.md

 `Buy 6 for $5.95 each and save 15%`

 The prices in the storefront take precedence from the highest to the lowest quantity.
-Therefore, if you have a tier for the quantity 5 and one for the quantity 10, and a customer adds 5, 6, 7, 8, or 9 items to the shopping cart, the customer receives the discounted price that you specified for the quantity 5 tier.
-As soon as the customer adds the 10th item, the discounted price specified for the quantity 10 tier supersedes the tier for a quantity of 5, and discounted price for 10 applies.
+If you have a tier price for the quantity `5` and one for `10`, and a customer adds five, six, seven, eight, or nine items to the shopping cart, the customer receives the discounted price for the quantity `5` tier.
+When the customer adds the tenth item, the discounted price specified for the quantity `10` tier supersedes the tier for a quantity of `5`, and discounted price for `10` applies.

 ## Add a price tier for a product